truenas/documentation/content/SCALETutorials/SystemSettings/Services/SMBServiceSCALE.md

 Enter the name of the TrueNAS host system if not the default displayed in **NetBIOS Name**.
 This name is limited to 15 characters and cannot be the **Workgroup** name.

-Enter any alias name or names that do not exceed 15 characters in the **NetBIOS Alias** field.
+Enter any alias/static IP address name or names that do not exceed 15 characters in the **NetBIOS Alias** field.
 Separate each alias name with a space between them.

 Enter a name that matches the Windows workgroup name in **Workgroup**.
 TrueNAS detects and sets the correct workgroup from these services when unconfigured with enabled Active Directory or LDAP active.